its-me-dineo/its-me-dineo.github.io/docs/TLDR.md

 Likely to increase cost:

 - Abundance of detailed masking
 - Abundance of movement

-# Ownership

-I own the work I create.
-I should be credited in the same post of where the content I created is posted.
-Preferred credit is "Edited: @dinospond on Twitter".

 # Payment